nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 ### Routine computations

 Your platform supports researchers with a specific set of methods and assays.
 You perform routine measurements, follow established protocols and SOPs to generate specific types of samples and data.
 Aligned with your lab workflows, you also follow computational routines: For the same types of (raw) data you re-use computational steps for processing and analysis.
-Reusing computational workflows across projects helps comprehensibility for your clients and ensures reproducibility and quality for your data.
+Reusing computational workflows across projects helps comprehensibility for your collaborators and ensures reproducibility and quality for your data.

 The standardized ARC structure helps with routine computations: